UEABIO/physalia-R-course-2023/docs/01-intro-to-r.md

 ### Assessing mathematical truths

-In George Orwell's classic book *1984*, one of the slogans used by the totalitarian Party was "two plus two equals five", the idea being that the political domination of human freedom becomes complete when it is possible to subvert even the most basic of truths.

-But they didn't have R!
+Time to explore a different kind of data.
+In programming, many concepts rely on logical values.
+A logical value is a statement about whether something is true or false.
+In R, this is pretty straightforward.
+There are two logical values: `TRUE` and `FALSE`.
+Despite their simplicity, these logical values are incredibly useful.
+Let's dive into how they work.

-R will not be subverted.
-It has rather firm opinions on the topic of what is and isn't true, at least as regards basic mathematics.
-If I ask it to calculate `2 + 2`, it always gives the same answer, and it's **not** 5:
+In R, basic mathematics is solid, and there's no room for manipulation.
+When you ask R to calculate `2 + 2`, it always provides the same answer,

 ```r